 4. The parathyroid glands are small endocrine glands that produce parathyroid hormone.
 Most people have four parathyroid glands; however, the number can vary from two to six.
 These glands are located on the posterior surface of the thyroid gland.

 5. Adrenal glands are a pair of ductless glands located above the kidneys.
 The adrenal glands produce glucocorticoids and androgens, which are sex hormones that promote masculinity.
 Androgens are produced in small amounts by the adrenal cortex in both males and females.
 They do not affect sexual characteristics and may supplement sex hormones released from the gonads.
 The adrenal medulla contains large, irregularly-shaped cells that are closely associated with blood vessels.
-The adrenal glands also produce epinephrine (adrenaline) and norepinephrine (noradrenaline).
+The adrenal glands also produce epinephrine (adrenaline) and norepinephrine (noradrenaline) in response to stress.

 6. The pancreas is an elongated organ that is located between the stomach and the proximal portion of the small intestine.
 It contains both exocrine cells that excrete digestive enzymes and endocrine cells that release hormones.
 As an endocrine gland, the pancreas produces several important hormones, such as insulin and glucagon in the islets of Langerhans, which are secreted into the bloodstream to regulate blood sugar levels.